-In this first article on this website, we are going to talk about what Peer-to-Peer lending is exactly.
+We are going to see what Peer-to-Peer lending is exactly, and how it can help you build a solid investment portfolio that generates passive income every month.
 We are first going to talk about money lending in general, and then dive into Peer-to-Peer lending in particular.
-Then, we’ll see why it is a great asset class and worth investing your money, and finally we’ll go over some well-established Peer-to-Peer lending platforms.
+Then, we’ll see why it is a great asset class and worth investing your money, and finally, I'll tell you what are some of my favorite Peer-to-Peer lending platforms so you can get started right away if you wish to.
+Let's start!

 Traditional Money Lending

-For most of human history, there were not so many ways to borrow money when you needed it.
-The first way was of course to ask somebody to lend you money, in exchange of a promise that you will repay this person later.
-Of course, as the lender, this is a very risky way to invest your money: you have no guarantee at all that the other person will repay you back, even if it’s with friends or family.
+For most of human history, people always made money by lending to one another.
+However, at the start, there were not so many ways to borrow money when you needed it.
+The first way was, of course, to ask somebody to lend you money, in exchange for the promise that you will repay this person later.
+Of course, as the lender (the investor), this is a very risky way to invest your money: you have no guarantee at all that the other person will repay you back, even if it’s with friends or family.

-Then came banks.
+Then later came banks.
 Banks are the usual place where you would go to get a loan, to finance small projects like a new computer to larger acquisitions like a flat or a house.
 However, for a borrower, the process can be fastidious, as a bank usually want a lot of guarantees before giving you any money.
 Therefore, a lot of people were excluded from this system because they don’t meet the criteria given by banks.
-Also, there are no place for investors in this scheme, as the bank is lending the money to the borrower.
+Also, there is no place for investors in this scheme, as the bank is lending the money to the borrower.
+So for a long period of time, banks were completely in control of most of the lending market, and it was impossible for an individual investor to generate returns by lending to someone else, except by taking great risks.

 More and more borrowers grew tired of using banks to get money for their projects, and there was a real demand for something new.
 People wanted a simple, fast, and reliable way to borrow money without going through a bank.
 This is when Peer-to-Peer lending was born.

 Indeed, with the Internet, it was possible to directly put in contact borrowers with lenders through online platforms.
-In 2006, Lending Club was created, and is still today one of the biggest online peer-to-peer lending platform.
-Many other platforms followed, and because every platform needs lenders as well as borrowers, a brand new asset class was born.
+In 2006, Lending Club was created in the US and is still today one of the biggest online peer-to-peer lending platforms.
+Many other platforms followed, including in Europe, and because every platform needs lenders as well as borrowers, a brand new asset class was born.

-Basically, as an investor, you are playing the role of the bank.
-You are lending your money directly to borrowers, in exchange of an interest on the money that you are lending to them.
-The advantage of Peer-to-Peer lending compared to lending to friends or family is that you can diversify your investment over hundreds of loans on a platform, therefore reducing your exposure to risk.
+Basically, as an investor in Peer-to-Peer lending, you are playing the role of the bank.
+You are lending your money directly to borrowers, in exchange for interest on the money that you are lending to them.
+The advantage of Peer-to-Peer lending compared to lending to friends or family is that you can diversify your investment over hundreds of loans from borrowers on a single platform, therefore greatly reducing your exposure to risk.
+Indeed, even if one or two persons don't pay you back, you're overall returns won't be affected that much.

 Why is it Great to Invest in Peer-to-Peer Lending?

 There are many reasons why Peer-to-Peer lending is a great way to invest your money.
-This will be the topic of another article, but I wanted to quickly list some of those reasons here.
-First, you can can get great investment returns using Peer-to-Peer lending.
+This can be the topic of an article of its own, but I wanted to quickly list some of those reasons here.
+First, you can get great investment returns using Peer-to-Peer lending.
 It’s not unusual to get double-digit returns on your investment.
-For example, platforms like Mintos have an average 12% return on your investment using a conservative strategy.
-You can of course get much more, but this comes with a higher risk on your money.
+For example, I am investing in a platform called Mintos on which I have an average 12% return on my investment using a very conservative strategy.

 It’s also a nearly passive kind of investment.
-Indeed, on several platforms you will find a portfolio manager, which will automatically invest according to your criteria.
-You still need to know how to define those criteria, but that’s what this website is for 🙂
+Indeed, on several platforms, you will find a portfolio manager, also called an auto-invest function, which will automatically invest according to your criteria.
+You still need to know how to define those criteria, but that’s what this website is for.
+You can, for example, find my current sets of investing criteria on my review of Mintos.

 Peer-to-Peer Lending Platforms